Inkbound-Modding-Community/InkboundModEnabler/README.md

 ### Changelog:
 ## Version 1.2.6 (Early Access Patch 0.3.0)
 - ForceOffline is now initialized later.
-This prevents prevents the error that the dirty flag is set after initialization which would prevent the mod from copying save files.
+This prevents the error that the dirty flag is set after initialization which would prevent the mod from copying save files.
 - Added check to always copy save files if none currently exist.

 ## Version 1.2.5 (Early Access Patch 0.3.0)